 For taxi drivers, round up the fare and leave the driver with the change.
 If the driver has gone out of his way to help you or if the trip is over 30 minutes, consider tipping around 10%.

 Car guards will assist you to park and then watch over your vehicle while you are away.
-Payment of about N$ 5 is appreciated but not mandatory.
-Any change you have on you will do.
+Payment of about N$ 10 is appreciated but not mandatory.

 The above amounts are guidelines and serve as suggestions based on current tipping etiquette and exchange rate.
 What you decide to give while on tour is up to you based on the services received.